 'Mt.
 Aso' Japanese Pussy Willow has beautiful bright pink male catkins appearing in March and April.
 The fuzzy flowers slowly elongate as they open, ending up almost 2" long by the time the pollen is exposed.
 Pussy Willows make great cut branches for forcing in January and February, and 'Mt Aso' is a particularly showy form.
 It is named for Japan's largest active volcano.
 Cut back the branches to 2' every 2 or 3 years to maintain good catkin production.

 PRN Preferred: The prettiest and most showy of the Pussy Willows.

 'Swizzlestick' Corkscrew Willow has twisted, upward-reaching orange-yellow stems that display themselves beautifully in fall, winter and spring.
 The narrow green leaves are attractive all summer, turning yellow in the fall.
 Salix 'Swizzlestick' thrives in wet locations and is also salt tolerant.
 The original plant was found and named by Darryll Probst, who saw it on a roadside and took cuttings.
 Cut back hard in spring to promote attractive new branches.
 They also make a great addition to cut flower arrangements.

 PRN Preferred: Really fantastic as winter cut branches, for both color and structure.

-'Caradonna' Hybrid Sage has violet-blue flowers on tall dark purple flower stems, making a very showy combination.
+'Caradonna' Hybrid Sage has violet-blue flowers on tall dark purple flower stems in late spring to early summer, making a very showy combination.
 From Zillmer Plants in Germany and introduced into this country by super plant dudes, Dale Hendricks and Ron Strasko while at North Creek Nurseries.